 What Are the Treatment Options for Biliary Cancer?

 Surgery to remove the bile duct and surrounding lymph nodes is the treatment of choice for bile duct cancer that is localized and has not metastasized.
 In some cases, more extensive surgery is necessary with other treatments, such as radiation or chemotherapy, or if the tumor is inoperable or surgery is contraindicated due to the patient's general health.
-All cancer patients at MSKCC are offered compassionate and personalized care from their experts.
+All cancer patients at MSK are offered compassionate and personalized care from their experts.
 Specialists who are experienced in surgery, chemotherapy, radiation therapy, rehabilitation, and maintaining the quality of life will work closely to come up with a customized treatment plan to ensure the best outcome possible.
-Patients can also benefit from new chemotherapy drugs and other therapies through thousands of ongoing clinical trials at MSKCC.
+Patients can also benefit from new chemotherapy drugs and other therapies through thousands of ongoing clinical trials at MSK.